Checking accounts offer the best combination of low fees, discount eligibility and security for most drivers.

 Although MoneyGeek partners with some of the companies we recommend, our content is written and reviewed by an independent team of writers, editors and licensed agents.
 Learn more about our editorial policies and expert editorial team.

-You can get car insurance online with a checking account.
-This guide discusses how you can securely set up this payment method and address potential issues.
-By providing your bank's routing and account numbers during the secure payment setup, you can easily manage your premiums.
+Get car insurance online with a checking account by providing your bank's routing and account numbers during secure payment setup.
 Most major insurers accept checking account payments and offer user-friendly online platforms for setup and management.
-Many companies also offer automatic payment discounts for setting up automatic withdrawals.
+Many companies offer automatic payment discounts for automatic withdrawals.

-Be sure to compare quotes from multiple providers to find the best car insurance rates and coverage options based on your needs.
-With the right approach, you can find quality policy while maximizing savings through smart payment choices.
+Compare quotes from multiple providers to find the best car insurance rates and coverage options.
+Find a quality policy while maximizing savings through payment choices.

 Buying Car Insurance Online: FAQ

-Below are answers to frequently asked questions about getting car insurance that you can pay with a checking account.
-We also answered some queries to help you learn more about car insurance companies that accept PayPal and other payment methods.
+Here are answers to frequently asked questions about getting car insurance that you can pay for with a checking account.
+We also answered questions about car insurance companies that accept PayPal and other payment methods.

 What should I do if my car insurance payment fails?